📄 Inventory List

 Kenya Grading System: Understanding Coffee Bean Classification

-Coffee is one of the most popular drinks worldwide, and its delicious taste comes from the careful processes involved in growing, processing, and grading the beans.
-In Kenya, we use a special grading system, a policy by law and a Kenya Auction requirement to sell green coffee.
+Coffee is one of the most popular drinks worldwide, and its delicious taste is a result of the careful processes involved in growing, processing, and grading the beans.
+In Kenya, we use a special grading system, a policy by law , and a Kenya Auction requirement to sell green coffee.

-This system plays a crucial role in the coffee industry by categorizing beans based on their size, density, and specific characteristics, influencing both quality and market value.
+This system plays a crucial role in the coffee industry by categorizing beans based on their size, density, and specific characteristics, which in turn influences both quality and market value.
 The grading system ensures consistency and excellence in this competitive landscape, facilitating trade agreements and enabling informed purchasing decisions.
-By maintaining stringent quality standards, the system exemplifies Kenya's commitment to exceptional coffee, making it essential for both coffee enthusiasts and traders to understand its nuances to appreciate the richness and diversity of Kenyan coffee
+By maintaining stringent quality standards, the system exemplifies Kenya's commitment to producing exceptional coffee, making it essential for both coffee enthusiasts and traders to understand its nuances to appreciate the richness and diversity of Kenyan coffee.

 • Kenya AA Grade